tarmino-dev/thinking/fun_projects/coffee_machine/README.md

-# Coffee Machine
+# Coffee Machine Simulator
-A simple Python program that simulates a coffee machine.
-It offers users various drinks, accepts different coins, and provides change if excess money is inserted.
-The software can report the current state of resources and be turned off when needed.
+A Python console program that simulates a coffee vending machine.

 # How to Run
 1. Clone the repository: